arcctgx/lfmedit/README.md

 ## Authentication

 Only an authenticated Last.fm subscriber is authorized to edit scrobbles.
-The scripts mimic the behavior of the website sending an edit requests to Last.fm backend, so they require the same set of authentication tokens:
+The scripts mimic the behavior of the website sending edit requests to Last.fm backend, so they require the same set of authentication tokens:
 * Last.fm username
 * session ID